 Do you want to know who puts the fun in STEM?
 It’s famed Domino Artist, Lily Hevesh

 You may have seen her work before.
-In the last few years, she has been featured on The Tonight Show with Jimmy Fallon
+In the last few years, it has been featured on The Tonight Show with Jimmy Fallon

 and The Late Late Show with James Corden

 .
-She’s also worked with brands like Google, Disney-Pixar, LEGO, and Harry Potter.
+She’s also worked with brands like Google, Disney-Pixar, LEGO, and Warner Brothers.

 Most recently, though, a documentary on her work, Lily Topples the World